benjamingrobertson/benjamingrobertson.github.io/_posts/2017-10-09-javascript-accessibility.md

 ## 3. Manage ARIA states

-There's a lot to the Web Accessibility Initiative's Accessibility of Rich Internet Applications (WAI-ARIA, or just ARIA) spec, but when you're getting started with interactive Javascript you should really focus on the `aria-expanded` attribute.
+There's a lot to the [Web Accessibility Initiative's Accessibility of Rich Internet Applications](https://www.w3.org/WAI/intro/aria) (WAI-ARIA, or just ARIA) spec, but when you're getting started with interactive Javascript you should really focus on the `aria-expanded` attribute.

 A lot of interactivity is focused on showing or hiding content on the page.
 The `aria-expanded` property "indicates whether the element, or another grouping element it controls, is currently expanded or collapsed," according to the [W3C spec](https://www.w3.org/TR/wai-aria/states_and_properties#aria-expanded).

-You'll want to make sure that your element renders with the appropriate `aria-expanded` attribute--false if the element is not expanded, true if the element is expanded.
+You'll want to make sure that your element renders with the appropriate `aria-expanded` attribute:  false if the element is not expanded, true if the element is expanded.
 This attribute should be applied to the element that controls the expandable element.
 If the grouping element is a child of the controlling element, you don't need to do anything special, but if you have a `<button>` that is going to control a sibling `<ul>`, you will need to indicate that that the button controls the list with the `aria-controls` attribute ([aria-controls documentation at W3C](https://www.w3.org/TR/wai-aria/states_and_properties#aria-controls)).
 This attribute accepts an ID or list of IDs that are controlled by the interactive element.
 In our example, our markup would look like this:

 ```html
 <button class="list-expander" aria-expanded="false" aria-controls="expandable-list-1">Expand List</button>